indiravats/portfolio/content/research/slu.md

 ## Description
 **Guide:** **Dr. Jie Hou** (Assistant Professor, Dept. of Computer Science, Saint Louis University)

-I have worked under Dr. Hou for over 7 months, and in this time, I got to explore applications of AI that I hadn't previously known existed.
-In particular, our work has been concentrated on the prediction of the structure of RNA molecules.
+I worked under Dr. Hou for over 7 months, and in that time, I got to explore applications of AI that I hadn't previously known existed.
+In particular, our work had been concentrated on the prediction of the structure of RNA molecules.
 Mainly, I was involved in a project that aimed to predict the secondary structure of RNA molecules using Deep Learning.
 I also practiced the construction of 3D RNA structures from secondary structures using Assemble2 with UCSF Chimera.
 &nbsp;

 **RNA secondary structure prediction using a graph neural network approach**